Unquenched Charmonium and Beyond: Interaction between hadrons involved in charmonia

+After the determinations on the coupling constants, such as $\alpha_{\psi(3686)J/\psi}$ and $\alpha_{J/\psi J/\psi}$, Ref.~\cite{Dong:2021lkh} gives the potential for $J/\psi J/\psi$ scattering \changelabel{as in Fig.~\ref{fig:twopionpotential}.
+Apparently,} such potentials indicate that both two pion and two kaon exchanges can provide considerably attractive contributions, \changelabel{and their orders of magnitudes are almostly the same}.
 Especially, the result finds that the contribution from $f_0(500)$, i.e., $\sigma$ particle, dominates in the mid-range, which is consistent with the usual experiences in one boson exchange model.
-Then, combining the adopted potential with contact term, Ref.~\cite{Dong:2021lkh} further investigate the ratio of the light meson exchange contribution to the total potential, and it shows that this ratio can indeed reach above 50\%, makes such a mechanism plausible in explaining the existence of the state below $J/\psi J/\psi$ threshold, although there also exists some uncertainties, i.e., (1) there still exists uncertainties in the determination on the $\alpha_{J/\psi J/\psi}$ due to the lack of the experimental information on the $J/\psi J/\psi$ system, thus it can only start from an educated guess that the meson-exchange picture may be important; (2) although the ratio implies that the meson-exchange contribution may be important, the value of it varies a lot with different model parameters and assumptions.
-Thus, Ref.~\cite{Dong:2021lkh} calls for a lattice QCD calculation, which will help in more robust predictions.
+Then, combining the adopted potential with contact term, Ref.~\cite{Dong:2021lkh} further investigate the ratio of the light meson exchange contribution to the total potential, and it shows that this ratio can indeed reach above 50\%, makes such a mechanism plausible in explaining the existence of the state below $J/\psi J/\psi$ threshold, although there also exists some uncertainties, i.e., (1) there still exists uncertainties in the determination on the $\alpha_{J/\psi J/\psi}$ due to the lack of the experimental information on the $J/\psi J/\psi$ system, thus it can only start from an educated guess that the meson-exchange picture may be important; (2) although the ratio implies that the meson-exchange contribution may be important, the value of it varies a lot with different model parameters and assumptions, \changelabel{which will vary the nature of $X(6200)$ from bound to virtual}.
+Thus, Ref.~\cite{Dong:2021lkh} calls for a lattice QCD calculation, which will help in more robust predictions. \changelabel{Nevertheless, it does provide an origin of the long range scattering between heavy quarknonia, and it does indicate that long range forces can play very important roles in the charmonia scattering.}

 Another mechanism to explore the nature of $X(6900)$ is proposed by Ref.~\cite{Lu:2023aal}.
 Since this peak is closed to the $J/\psi \psi(3770)$ threshold, considering that $\psi(3770)$ can strongly couple to a pair of charmed mesons $D\bar{D}$, Ref.~\cite{Lu:2023aal} proposed a possible mechanism for the $J/\psi \psi(3770) \to J/\psi \psi(3770)$ scattering process as Fig.~\ref{fig:ludiagram}.